thuanz123/thuanz123.github.io/README.md

 # thuanz123.github.io

 - Borrow from [this template](https://github.com/keunhong/keunhong.github.io)
-- Feel free to borrow it and make sure to cite both this and the original one.
+- Feel free to borrow it and make sure to cite both this as well as the original one.
 - Make sure to update all relevant fields in `_config.yml`, `_data` and `images`.

 # License